Name: Quality Wind Location: Tumbler Ridge, B.C., CanadaFuel source: WindYear commissioned: 2012Owned capacity: 142 MW% Owned/Operated: 100/100

 Capital Power’s 142-megawatt (MW), Quality Wind facility located near Tumbler Ridge, British Columbia began commercial operation on November 6, 2012, on time and under budget.
 The facility is now supplying renewable energy to British Columbia’s power grid.

 The project involved the installation of 79 Vestas V90 and V100 wind turbines, which will each produce 1.8 MW of power.
-The V90 technology is the same turbine equipment that Capital Power is utilizing at its Halkirk Wind Project in Alberta, which is scheduled for completion in 2012, and its Port Dover & Nanticoke wind project under development in Ontario.
+The V90 technology is the same turbine equipment that Capital Power is utilizing at its Halkirk Wind Project in Alberta, commissioned in December 2012, and its Port Dover & Nanticoke wind project, commissioned in November 2013.

 We are committed to having a presence in each of the communities in which we work:

 On June 22, 2012, Capital Power held a BBQ and community event in Tumbler Ridge to provide local residents with an opportunity to put their mark on history by signing a 49-metre long Vestas wind turbine blade.
 The blade, hoisted into place on wind turbine #63 (on road M2), is now generating clean power for British Columbians.

 In 2011, Capital Power helped fund improvements to the Quality Trail.
 Together with volunteer labour, a boardwalk was built for the community.